bluelinden/casement/README.md

 Casement is available on NPM.
 You can install it with `npm install casement`.

 ## Why does it exist?
 So many iFrame comms libraries don't take into account my use case.
-This isn't for everyone, as its intended purpose is to help a sandboxed app within an iFrame communicate with a container window with access to a larger API.
+This isn't for everyone, as its *intended* purpose is to help a sandboxed app within an iFrame communicate with a container window with access to a larger API.
 Most other use cases are handled by [Postmate](https://github.com/dollarshaveclub/postmate).
+In my case it serves as an adapter for Ember.js apps in iFrames to communicate with Google Apps Script APIs.